Volta Region : HAVE - The School of Joy

 Spaces to build:

-• At least 7 classrooms with disability-friendly facilities are needed to provide adequate learning spaces (14 in each classroom)
+• 6 classrooms with disability-friendly facilities are needed to provide adequate learning spaces

-• Dormitories and toilets are needed for the accommodation of disabled children who cannot move back and forth daily.
+• 4 dormitories (2 for boys and 2 for girls) of 25 places each with toilets especially for the disabled are needed for the accommodation of disabled minors who cannot move back and forth daily

 Currently, only 3 of the 105 disabled children distributed in the area attend school every day; we expect to have the Centre ready by the end of 2024.